Recorded on Wednesday, November 02, 2022 8:45am-11:15am EST Virtual, ON24

 Cherissa Tamayori is the Director of Acquisition and Senior Contracting Official for the Defense Innovation Unit (DIU).
 In this role, she serves as the senior acquisition advisor to the Director of DIU and is responsible for the development, implementation, and execution of all phases of the DIU project lifecycle across the six technology portfolios.
 Prior to accepting this role, Cherissa served as the Deputy Director of Acquisition at DIU where she was responsible for oversight and execution of contracting activities utilizing Other Transaction Authority.
 Additionally, she coordinated contracting activities between DIU and its support entities to execute projects for a customer base that spans the entire Department of Defense.
 Prior to joining DIU, Cherissa served as a contracting officer at the Naval Sea Systems Command where she managed multi-billion dollar contract portfolios for various undersea systems programs.
 As a contract specialist, she negotiated and administered complex shipbuilding procurements including the refueling, overhaul, and modernization of a nuclear-powered aircraft carrier and the design and construction of auxiliary ships and patrol boats.
 In addition to these roles, Cherissa has served in various contracting positions within the Navy.
 Cherissa graduated with a Bachelor’s Degree in Business Administration from the University of Hawaii at Manoa.
 She holds a Master’s Degree in Business Administration from Chaminade University of Honolulu and a Certificate in Management from the University of Virginia Darden School of Business.
 Cherissa is Level III certified in Contracting and has been a member of the Defense Acquisition Corps since 2012.

-Justin Woulfe is the Chief Technology Officer (CTO) of Systecon North America with expertise in Predictive Analytics and Systems, Logistics & Cost Optimization.
+Justin Woulfe is the Chief Technology Officer and co-founder of Systecon North with expertise in Predictive Analytics and Systems, Logistics & Cost Optimization.
 For the past 15 years, he has focused on balancing cost and capability within the Aerospace & Defense industry.
-His professional experience has covered a wide range of business strategy, data analytics, artificial intelligence, and supply chain operations management functions primarily in aerospace and defense.
-His functional experience includes acquisition strategy, system optimization and analytics, applications for artificial intelligence, and systems operations.
 Mr. Woulfe is a recognized expert in applying strategies for data analytics to complex systems and instituting model-based engineering within the Department of Defense.
 Justin has a BS in Electrical Engineering from Virginia Military Institute, an MS in Engineering Management from Drexel University and a MS in Supply Chain Management from Syracuse University through the DoD LOGTECH program.
-His research and analysis have resulted in billions of dollars in savings and increases in readiness for the large, complex acquisition and sustainment programs.
-His work in Model-Based-Systems-Engineering, optimization, and readiness analysis is widely published and taught in both university and DoD programs.
-His clients include 150 commercial entities and the defense departments of 24 nations.
+His research and analysis has resulted in billions of dollars in savings and increases in readiness on large, complex acquisition and sustainment programs.

 8:40am - 8:45am EST